 "I am writing to thank Mary Miller for her play Things I Learned in Isolation.
 We certainly could relate to all the COVID references.
 However, for out-of-towners like myself the ending was forever memorable.
 Kudos to your theatre group and Mary Miller for so forthrightly addressing this contentious happening at this moment in history." - Hubbard, TX (Brunswick Actors Theatre Production)

 The play, written and performed by award-winning playwright Mary Miller, is a 45-minute, one-woman show, staged as a lecture, where the audience will serve as guests to a very enthusiastic narrator!

 Available for booking now!

-Using the backdrop of the Rodney King beating in 1991 to mirror events happening today WITNESS explores divisions within both a white American urban family living in Detroit, MI, and an African-American family living in Harlem, NY.
+Using the backdrop of the Rodney King beating in 1991 to mirror events happening today WITNESS has a ripped from the headlines intensity as it explores the divisions within a white American family living in Detroit, MI, and an African-American family living in Harlem, NY.

 Dedicated to Gordon Parks

 ARTS MINISTRY MARBLE COLLEGIATE CHURCH, NEW YORK CITY, NY - Congratulations on a brilliant play!